Travel writer Ben Kepka shares his picks for 7 of the best things to do in Basel Switzerland after spending two years in the city.

 The accommodation rates are around half of what you’ll find in Switzerland.

 From here, you can simply hop onto the Number 8 tram which will take you straight to the center of Basel.

 Well, for starters you’ll enjoy the wonderful experiences offered by the Rhine River.

-You'll get to visit marvellous sites throughout the city including the Basel Cathedral, The City Hall, the fountains, the Christmas markets and beautiful small boutiques in the Old City.
+You’ll get to visit marvelous sites throughout the city including the Basel Cathedral, The City Hall, the fountains, the Christmas markets and beautiful small boutiques in the Old City.

 Let’s not forget about the magical three-day Carnival.

 Basel will always hold a special place in my heart.

 Every year I return to swim in the Rhein, join in on Fasnacht and drink some mulled wine at the Christmas markets.